FoodEfficiency/FoodEfficiency.github.io/_posts/en/2021-02-03-free-online-consultation.md

 ---
 To celebrate our new energy efficient webpage we offer a 50 min free on-line video consultation to small and midium-size companies (up to 200 employees) on sustainability.

-The offer is valid for the first 15 companies who contact us in February 2021.
+The offer is valid for small and mid-size companies who contact us in spring 2021.

 You choose the area to talk about - my focus is the challenges and opportunities I see in your organization and in the supply chain / society, the UN's 17 world goals will be used as inspiration.
 You may be asked to share non-confidential information about your corporate politicians and market information prior to the meeting.